MosesKinoti9/Application-Programming-Basics/README.md

-# Application-Programming-Basics is a short essay describing the uses of git, github, bitbucket and gitlab as well as the impoertance of a git workflow.
+IAP JAN-APR 2021 is a repository for code posted on all my mini and major projects.